RAINBOW FAMILIES NEWS

 When asked about his greatest concern for the LGBTQ family movement, he replied that it would probably be the general LGBTQ panic resurgence; our families are seen as second class families.
 Additionally, he doesn't want his children to forever be labeled as "children of gay parents" but instead seen as individuals in their own light.

 With only two staff members, we rely on awesome volunteers to help at our events.
 Interested in volunteering?
-Reach out to Bo, bo@rainbowfamilies.org.
-Interested in being featured?
-Email Bo too!
+Email us! info@rainbowfamilies.org

 Rainbow Families proudly announces the launch of new group: QPOCC - Queer Parents of Color Connection.